 The short answer: IP CTS vs IP Relay

-IP CTS is for individuals with hearing loss who can speak
+IP CTS is for individuals with hearing loss who prefer to speak.

 IP CTS (Internet Protocol Captioned Telephone Service)

-Purpose: Helps individuals with hearing loss who can still speak but have difficulty understanding speech on a phone call.
+Purpose: Helps individuals with hearing loss who prefer to speak but have difficulty understanding speech on a phone call.

-User Experience: Feels like a regular phone call with the added benefit of live captions.
+User Experience: For Nagish users, IP CTS feels like a regular phone call with the added benefit of live captions when the other side responds.

 IP Relay (Internet Protocol Relay Service)